zesskyo/aa-stats-template/README.md

 Click **Save**, and the site updates by itself about a minute later.
 Every run's page has an **Edit** button, which also lets you delete it. **Site settings** (at the bottom of the site) changes the title later on.

-Visitors only see a small "Owner sign in" link.
-Without your token, GitHub won't let anyone else save.